 - Slope Intercept Jeopardy - This show is in Jeopardy format; with five categories each with five questions - good for a while class review

-- Straight Lines and Slopes - Explanation from Regents Prep assessment preparation site [from the Internet archive, the Wayback Machine.]
+- Straight Lines and Slopes - y-Intercept - Designed as a bellwork assignment, this show gives practice at reading slope and intercept from graphs [15 slides].
+Explanation from Regents Prep assessment preparation site [from the Internet archive, the Wayback Machine.]

 - Using the X and Y Intercept to Graph Linear Equations - This follow up to the lesson on slope and rate of change deals with linear equations written in standard form rather than slope intercept form